Council announces new name of library and museum development in Welshpool

 The news comes as work to prepare the Powysland Museum in Welshpool to accommodate the town's library is nearing completion.
 This is part of a wider property project which will see more supported accommodation for elderly people in the town.

 The name Y Lanfa/The Wharf reflects the historic location of the canal-side building.
-The logo for the new facility has been designed on a voluntary basis by Australian-based graphic designer Catalina Lara, the sister in law of the assistant manager of the facility, Emily Claxton.
+The logo for the new facility has been designed on a voluntary basis by Australian-based graphic designer Catalina Lara.
+Catalina is the sister-in-law of the assistant manager of the facility, Emily Claxton.

 The library will close its doors in its current location on Saturday March 14th and is due to re-open on Monday March 30th.
 Library users will be given extra time on their loans and will be offered the opportunity to take extra books to cover the two-week period.
 The library service also offers access to a virtual library - a wide range of e-books, e-audio downloads, e-magazines and e-comics - which will be available 24/7 for people to enjoy.